-- 1. Describe the objectives of Financial Reporting from the perceptive of the Stakeholders. - 2.
-Define the Concepts, Assumptions and Conventions of Accounting. - 3.
-Prepare necessary subsidiary books. - 4.
-Construct the Financial Statements of a Sole proprietor. - 5.
-Construct financial statements of a company as per division 1 of schedule III of the Companies Act 2013 - 6.
-Differentiate between Accounting Standards of Ind AS and IFRS
+- 1. Illustrate the objectives of Financial Accounting and Reporting from the perceptive of the Stakeholders. - 2.
+Describe the concepts, assumptions and conventions of Accounting. - 3.
+Show the necessary Subsidiary books. - 4.
+Construct the financial statements of a Sole proprietor. - 5.
+Develop Financial Statements by using Tally. - 6.
+Compare and contrast the Accounting Standard of IFRS and Ind AS.